quberoot/Health/General/Diet/ReadMeDennisOpinion.md

 Here are key things to be considered when mentioning diets:
 --------------------------
-- State percentage of people who will respond well to the 'diet' that you are talking about.
+- State percentage of people who will respond well to the 'diet' that you are talking about who _do not_ exercise but are fairly not sedentary.
 This figure need not be some official figure, your best guess is good enough.
 Tell us how you arrived at this best guess figure.
 Stating that people are different is not sufficient, you have to come up with some numbers.
+- State percentage of people with chronic condition who respond well.
 - Why do you think that some people do not respond to the diet?
 Are they not doing it correctly?
 Are they biologically different?
 - What diets have you self-experimented with?
 - Have you self experimented on the diet that you think does not deserve attention or you think is a fad.
 If you have not self experimented, why?